vmchien217/dagger/android.md

 ProGuard optimizations.

-Of course, not all issues can be addressed in that manner, but it is the primary mechanism by which Android-specific compatbility will be provided.
+Of course, not all issues can be addressed in that manner, but it is the primary mechanism by which Android-specific compatibility will be provided.

 ### tl;dr